fdila/rosserial_stm32f7/README.md

 ## Usage
 1. Create a new STM32CubeIDE project:
   * Enable USARTx and select TX and RX pins
-  * Enable USART3 global interrupt
+  * Enable USARTx global interrupt
   * Enable DMA for USARTx_TX and USARTx_RX and set their priority to HIGH

 2. Create ros libraries in your project